ayman-ibrahim/ProcessLoadingView/README.md

 viewProcessOutlet.options = options
 ```

-If you want a custom places on the circle shape:
+If you want a custom places on the circle shape,
 do not use this method :
 ```Swift
 options.setNumberOfItems(number: totalSteps)